ClarissaBaciu/player_update_assignment/README.md

 # Player Developer Tech Assignment

 This project involves creating a production-ready tool that facilitates the updating of thousands of music players simultaneously.
-It does so by using an API that sends PUT request to a server that the music players than query every 15 minutes to see if a new update has presented itself.
+It does so by using an API that sends PUT request to a server that the music players query every 15 minutes to see if a new update has presented itself.
 The tool takes one CSV file as input containing the MAC addresses for each music player and outputs the HTTP request.